 Signs of Dental Disease in Your Pets

 While it may seem like your dog or cat has healthy teeth, this may not always be the case.
-Dental disease often goes unnoticed in pets, but it can lead to even more health problems.
+Dental disease often goes unnoticed in pets, and it can lead to even more health problems.
 If you’ve noticed some changes in your pet’s eating habits or health, you should seek pet dental care in Ottawa.
 Dental disease warning signs include:

 Importance of Dental Health in Pets